bpt26/usher_wiki/docs/source/matUtils.rst

 If no specific arguments are set, prints the number of nodes, number of samples, number of condensed nodes, and total tree parsimony of the input mat to standard output.

+Additionally, `matUtils summary` can quickly calculate the RoHo score and related values described in `van Dorp et al 2020 <10.1038/s41467-020-19818-2>`_.
+Briefly, the RoHo or Ratio of Homoplasic Offspring is the ratio of the number of descendents in sister clades with or without a specific mutation over the occurrence of all mutations; homoplasic and positively-selected mutations will recur with increased descendent clade sizes at each occurrence.
+It is used to quickly scan for potential variants of concern.

 Example Usage
 ----------------------